api3dao/commons/README.md

 1. Create a new directory in `src` with the name of the utility.
 2. Create `index.ts` file in the directory.
 This file will be the entry point for the utility.
-3. Re-export the new utility from the root `index.ts` file.
+3. Re-export the new utility from `universal-index.ts` or `node-index.ts` file.
 4. Create a `README.md` with documentation.

 #### Testing the package locally